bjornsen/mta-iot/README.md

 Clone this repository and place it in a Arduino project directory called "subway"

+Move subway/secrets.h.template to subway/secrets.h and stash all your secrets.

 Install the ESP32 drivers found here: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
  - Linux users need to create an account.